joaovitorgferreira/arduino-based-bioreactor/Arduino-Raspberry-integration/README.md

 ## Simple Serial communication from Arduino to Raspberry Pi

 - Connect the Arduino board to the computer using the USB cable, open the Arduino IDE and upload the simple-serial-arduino code to the board.
+- Unplug your Arduino board from your computer and connect it to the Pi board using the USB cable.
 - Open the Raspberry IDE (often called Thonny), and type the simple-serial-raspberry code.

+> Attention: The serial device name for the Arduino is typically '/dev/ttyACM0', '/dev/ttyUSB0', or something similar.
+You may need to adjust it in the code.
+To determine the appropriate one, open a terminal on the Raspberry Pi and execute the following command: ls /dev/tty*

+- Run the serial communication code in the Raspberry Pi's IDE.
+The output should be a sequence of "Hello from Arduino!"

+## Bidirectional Serial communication between Arduino and Raspberry Pi

+- Connect the Arduino board to the computer using the USB cable, open the Arduino IDE and upload the bidirectional-serial-arduino code to the board.
+- Unplug your Arduino board from your computer and connect it to the Pi board using the USB cable.
+- Open the Raspberry's IDE, and type the bidirectional-serial-raspberry code.
+- Run the serial communication code in the Raspberry Pi's IDE.
+The output should be a sequence of "You sent me: Hello from Raspberry Pi!"